Expert Q&A: Health equity also means gender equity

 August 28, 2024 by PATH

-Learn how PATH is prioritizing gender equity both to ensure fair treatment, person-centered care, and access to health opportunities for all.
+Learn how PATH is prioritizing gender equity to ensure fair treatment, person-centered care, and access to health opportunities for all.

 A transgender woman receives PrEP counseling at Glink, a key population–led private clinic headquartered in Ho Chi Minh City.
 Photo: Glink/Nguyen Thanh Hung.